Temporal2Seq: A Unified Framework for Temporal Video Understanding Tasks: Method

-Inspired by Pix2Seq V2~\cite{pix2seq_v2}, we adopt the following two ways for co-training on different tasks and datasets shown in Figure~\ref{fig:mixing}.

-In data mixing settings, the datasets of all tasks will be mixed together and divided into multiple groups according to batch size.
-All these batches will be trained only once within an epoch.
+\textbf{Two Ways of Joint Training.} Inspired by Pix2Seq V2~\citep{pix2seq_v2}, we adopt the following two ways for co-training on different tasks and datasets shown in Figure~\ref{fig:mixing}.
+In data mixing settings, the datasets of all tasks will be mixed and divided into multiple groups according to batch size as shown in Figure~\ref{fig:mixing}(a).
+All these groups will be trained only once within an epoch and a batch of data from a sampled group will be trained in each iteration.
+After that, we compute the loss and update this model.
+We use \textbf{Temporal2Seq$_{data}$} to represent the model trained in this way.
+In batch mixing settings, we pre-partition the dataset into groups based on batch size configuration for each task as shown in Figure~\ref{fig:mixing}(b).
+After that, a fixed number of batches are selected from these groups and then spliced together for training.
+It is worth noting that datasets with fewer groups will be input cyclically within the epoch until the datasets with more groups finish their training process.
+Therefore, the final batch IDs of these datasets will be different shown in Figure~\ref{fig:mixing}(b).
 We use \textbf{Temporal2Seq$_{batch}$} to represent the model trained in this way.

-In batch mixing settings, we pre-partition the dataset into groups based on batch size configuration for each task.
-After that, a fixed number of batches are randomly selected from these groups and then spliced together for training.
-It is worth noting that datasets with fewer groups will be input cyclically within the epoch until the datasets with more groups finished their training process.
-We use \textbf{Temporal2Seq$_{data}$} to represent the model trained in this way.